omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![Page view showing the fields for Add Page](../sites/sitesfiles/sitepg_add.png)

 Once you have entered this information, click the Add button in the upper right hand corner of the browser window.
+You will be automatically taken to the edit form for that page.

 ## Editing Pages
 After clicking the Pages tab, select the page you wish to edit by clicking the name of the page or the edit button (pencil).
 Note: clicking on the Page *title* will take you to the public view of that page.
 On the right hand side you can choose to add a new block by selecting one of the following layouts: